spotinst/help/src/docs/ocean/cluster-overview-tab.md

 Scaling down nodes refers to reducing the resources (such as CPU, memory, GPU) of individual nodes in a cluster.

-Ocean Autoscaler scales down nodes when the cluster is over-provisioned and not utilizing the full capacity of the nodes.
-In this case, scaling down right-sizes the resources to match the actual workload.
+Ocean Autoscaler scales down nodes when the cluster is over-provisioned and does not utilize the full capacity of the nodes.
+In this case, scaling down right-sizes the resources to match the workload.
 In addition, if specific nodes in a cluster are consistently underutilized, Ocean Autoscaler scales down to redistribute the resources to other nodes or consolidate the workload onto fewer nodes.

 For more information, see [Scale Down](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-down).

 The Scale Down widget shows the number of scale-down events and the number of scaled-down nodes in the selected time range.
-By monitoring these events on the Autoscaling Activity panel, you can track how your cluster is optimizing resources and reducing costs.
+By monitoring these events on the Autoscaling Activity panel, you can track how your cluster optimizes resources and reduces costs.

 **Revert to Spots**

-If a node was launched as OD due to the unavailability of spot nodes in the market, Ocean continuously scans the market for an available spot node and reverts promptly upon finding one.
+Suppose a node was launched as OD due to the unavailability of spot nodes in the market.
+In that case, Ocean continuously scans the market for an available spot node and reverts promptly upon finding one.

 The Revert to Spots widget shows the number of events for which an OD node was reverted to a spot node in the selected time range.

-By monitoring these events on the Autoscaling Activity panel, you can see when and how often your cluster is taking advantage of cost-saving opportunities by utilizing Spot nodes.
+By monitoring these events on the Autoscaling Activity panel, you can see when and how often your cluster takes advantage of cost-saving opportunities by utilizing Spot nodes.

 **Revert to Commitments**